Marcus Silcock

 Follow up to The Green Monk in Progress

 On the day between the dead and the living, returning again to the beginner’s mind of creation.
-On the day between the dead and the living, the spirit of The Green Monk has returned to me.
-There are so many countries floating through me.
-The country of childhood is one of them.
-That feeling of… Read more
+On the day between the dead and the living, the spirit of The… Read more.

 -